About The Swedish Association for Survivors of Polio, Accident and Injury (RTP)

 Every year around 30 000 people are injured in road traffic accidents in Sweden.
 There are around 20 000 polio survivors in the country.
 Many of them suffer from the late effects of polio (post-polio syndrome).

-The Swedish Association for Survivors of Accident and Injury works to promote participation and accessibility in society for the survivors of road traffic accidents, other accidents and polio.
+The Swedish Association for Survivors of Polio, Accident and Injury works to promote participation and accessibility in society for the survivors of road traffic accidents, other accidents and polio.
 We work mainly with empowering our members in such a way that they can take charge of their own life situations.

 RTP has around 10 000 members in some 50 local organizations throughout Sweden and a web based organization.
 Our members are people living with polio injury/post-polio, whiplash associated disorder, traumatic brain injury, spinal cord injury or amputation.